-With universal power and no need for calibration, the Pulse Point II vibratory fork level sensor can be installed quickly and with ease.
+With universal power and no need for calibration, the Pulse Point II Series level sensors can be installed quickly and with ease.
 The power supply can be either AC or DC and is non-polarized which permits wires to be connected without regard to polarity, removing these issues during installation.

-Unique to the Pulse Point II vibrating fork level sensor is ultra-high sensitivity where materials with densities down to 0.5lbs/ft3 (8kg/m3) can be sensed with reliability in both horizontal and vertical orientations.
+Unique to the Pulse Point II Series level sensors is ultra-high sensitivity where materials with densities down to 0.5lbs/ft3 (8kg/m3) can be sensed with reliability in both horizontal and vertical orientations.

 Choice of Standard or Advanced Electronics